conan-io/docs/tutorial/creating_packages/test_conan_packages.rst

   code including build scripts, that depends on the package being created, and builds and execute a small application that requires the library in the package.

-* It doesn’t belong to the package.
+* It doesn't belong to the package.
 It only exist in the source repository, not in the package.

 The *test_package* folder for our hello/1.0 Conan package has the following contents: